The best-rated dentist near me answers popular oral health and teeth cleaning FAQs.

 How often should I get a professional cleaning?

-You should go for at least two teeth cleaning sessions per year, spaced six months apart.
+You should attend at least two teeth cleaning sessions annually, six months apart.

 Should I get a dental cleaning before and after teeth whitening?

-You should get your teeth cleaned before the teeth whitening procedure.
-The teeth cleaning session will prepare your teeth and mouth for the whitening procedure, ensuring optimal results.
-Furthermore, you shouldn’t interfere with the results of the teeth whitening after it’s done.
+It would be best to clean your teeth before the teeth whitening procedure.
+The teeth cleaning session will prepare your teeth and mouth for whitening, ensuring optimal results.
+Furthermore, it would be best if you shouldn’t interfere with the teeth whitening results after it’s done.

 Will teeth whitening work on composites or bonding?